zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-Ever judged a book by its cover?
+Ever judge a book by its cover?
 <br>They say not to do such a thing but everyone does.

 Artists and designers are constantly challenging themselves to create covers that will entice and inspire readers everywhere – all the while attempting to capture the essence of the book itself.